scotthamilton77/atlas-mcp-server/README.md

 }
 ```

-The reasoning field provides structured documentation of decision-making:
+The reasoning field provides structured documentation of decision-making, which is indexed for efficient search and retrieval:
 - **approach**: High-level implementation strategy
 - **assumptions**: Key assumptions made during planning
 - **alternatives**: Other approaches that were considered